Codemon72/Spickzettel/Terminal Shell Command Line.md

 `cat` - concatenate files and print on the standard output
   - `cat example.txt`

+`cd` - change directory
+  - `mkdir example-title && cd $_` - create repository with title 'example-title' and enter it

 `chown` - change file owner and group
   - `sudo chown -R "$USER":admin /usr/local/*` - alles in /usr/local auf den aktuellen Benutzer übertragen (homebrew was not functioning - "unlinked kegs in the cellar" - see in "Examples / SimonSays" below)